appsmithorg/appsmith-docs/website/docs/advanced-concepts/multiple-environments.md

 Developers can run numerous tests in these environments to filter out bugs and raise the application's overall quality before deploying it to production.

 ## Environments on Appsmith
-There are two different environments that are available on Appsmith:
+Appsmith provides two environments - Staging and Production.

 ### Staging environment
 Before launching an application, staging environments are created to evaluate builds, codes, and updates in an environment which is similar to a production environment.
 This is the area that developers take advantage of to inspect new aspects, debug, and explore their applications.